GetDKAN/dkan/docs/admin/data_and_content/adding_new_content.rst

 Adding New Content
 ==================

-Your DKAN site is an access point for citizens to connect with your open data, but data isn't the only content you can add.
+Your DKAN site is an access point for users to connect with open data, but data isn't the only content that you can add.

 DKAN is designed to showcase your open data in a number of ways to best engage site visitors and demonstrate tangible value.

 There are a variety of content types at your disposal, and it's up to you to choose which best suits your needs.
 What are you aiming for?
 What kind of experience do you want your site visitors to have?
 The answers to these questions will help you decide which content type is right.